For Consolidated Edison Inc. [ED], Mizuho sees a drop to $91. What next?

 Mizuho have made an estimate for Consolidated Edison Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 24, 2020.
 The new note on the price target was released on January 08, 2020, representing the official price target for Consolidated Edison Inc. stock.
 Previously, the target price had yet another drop from $95 to $88, while Barclays kept a Underweight rating on ED stock.
 On November 14, 2019, analysts decreased their price target for ED shares from 99 to 92.

-Consolidated Edison Inc. [ED] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.74.
-With this latest performance, ED shares gained by 6.72% in over the last four-week period, additionally sinking by -6.39% over the last 6 months – not to mention a rise of 2.22% in the past year of trading.
+Consolidated Edison Inc. [ED] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.73.
+With this latest performance, ED shares gained by 16.51% in over the last four-week period, additionally sinking by -11.80% over the last 6 months – not to mention a drop of -2.22% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Consolidated Edison Inc. [ED] shares currently have an operating margin of +21.13 and a Gross Margin at +40.50.
 Consolidated Edison Inc.’s Net Margin is presently recorded at +10.70.